 Dinner in Pawtuxet

-Last Friday we decided to visit a pub, O’Rourke’s in Pawtuxet Village, a nearby neighborhood center.
-(For those who are not from Rhode Island, it is pronounced as Pah-tukset.)
-The village used to have more of old time charm, but still maintains a good amount of it with old buildings, a river running into the Pawtuxet Cove, a small bridge, and a series of small shops and eateries.
-We found a table outside and the hostess seated us.
+Last Friday we decided to visit a local pub, O’Rourke’s in Pawtuxet Village, a nearby neighborhood center.
+The village used to have more of old-time charm.
+It still maintains a good amount of it with old buildings, a river running into the Pawtuxet Cove, a small bridge, and a series of small shops and eateries.
+We found a table outside, and the hostess seated us.
 We ordered drinks and food and enjoyed the passers-by with kids, dogs, interesting attire!
 My Guinness along with the other drinks came in a plastic cup.
 I told the young waitress that I would refuse to drink my Guinness from a plastic glass and she kindly replaced it with a “glass” glass!
-The calamari was good, as is in most eating places in RI and I enjoyed the Ceasar salad while the girls enjoyed their orders.
+The calamari was good, as it usually is in most eating places in RI.
+I enjoyed the Ceasar salad while the girls enjoyed their orders.

 After we came home, we sat outside and enjoyed a private dance performance Mina put on for us.
-You will enjoy the few photographs I took but will probably gather the gist of the full show.
+You will enjoy the few photographs I took.
+I hope you will gather the gist of the full show.
 And, yesterday I saw Mina with her nice hair that Elif braided for her as they left to see another friend of theirs, mother and daughter.
 I told her that I would photograph her after I picked them up and brought them home.
 She was a good sport, we walked out to the backyard and took a series of photographs that I hope you will enjoy as much as I enjoyed taking them.

 Today, Mina is playing with our neighbor’s daughter Mina!
 Yes, they are both named Mina.
-The guest Mina is a couple of years younger than our Mina and she has a twin brother Finn.
-You will see them at lunch a little while ago, I called them M&M!
+The guest Mina is a couple of years younger than our Mina, and she has a twin brother Finn.
+You will see them at lunch.
+I called them M&M!
 Equally sweet!